afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Keyboard_Glove.md

         DBscale = False
         #DBscale = True

         BLOCKLEN    = 128       # Number of frames per block
         WIDTH       = 2         # Bytes per sample
         CHANNELS    = 1         # Mono
         RATE        = 2000      # Frames per second
         MAXVALUE    = 2**15-1   # Maximum allowed output signal value (because WIDTH = 2)

 # To create the keyboard sound effects use a second order infinite impulse response (IIR) filter and clipping of the data was implemented.
 ## Setting up second order IIR filter
 ### Parameters
 #### I used piano frequecy notes, but you can change these to be at the desired frequency you prefer.
 [Link](https://en.wikipedia.org/wiki/Piano_key_frequencies) [Link](https://homes.luddy.indiana.edu/donbyrd/Teach/MusicalPitchesTable.htm)

-### Note: For the wifi protocol I used this decay time was suffience, make sure to adjust this based on your data transmision rate from the microcontroller to your PC/python-code.
+### Note: For the WIFI protocol I used this decay time was suffience, make sure to adjust this based on your data transmision rate from the microcontroller to your PC/python-code.
         Ta = 0.020       # Decay time (seconds)

 ### Five sets of keys.